Neil De Marchi

-Neil De Marchi (born 1938), is an Australian economist and historian of economic thought and is a professor at Duke University.
-De Marchi specializes in both teaching and research that pertains to the history of economic ideas and the history of markets, and also the functioning of markets with a specific focus on art markets.
-His works have appeared in such journals as the Journal of Economic Behavior and Organization, the Journal of Econometrics, the European Journal for the History of Economic Thought, and the Art Bulletin.
-He has also contributed to pieces within various books, having written introductions to such works as “Idealization in Economics, Poznan Studies 38,” and a biographical entry of John Stuart Mill for The Handbook of Economic Methodology.
-De Marchi received his Ph.D. from Australian National University in 1970, after completing his B.Phil. in economics at the University of Oxford.
+Neil De Marchi (25 December 1939 – April 2026) was an Australian economist and historian of economic thought and was a professor at Duke University.
+De Marchi specialized in both teaching and research that pertains to the history of economic ideas and the history of markets, and also the functioning of markets, with a specific focus on art markets.
+His works appeared in such journals as the Journal of Economic Behavior and Organization, the Journal of Econometrics, the European Journal for the History of Economic Thought, and the Art Bulletin.
+He also contributed to pieces within various books, having written introductions to such works as “Idealization in Economics, Poznan Studies 38,” and a biographical entry of John Stuart Mill for The Handbook of Economic Methodology.
+De Marchi received his Ph.D. from the Australian National University in 1970, after completing his B.Phil. in economics at the University of Oxford.
 He also obtained his B.Ec. with first-class honors in 1960 from the University of Western Australia.
-He is a Distinguished Fellow of the History of Economics Society.
+He was a Distinguished Fellow of the History of Economics Society.

+His death was announced on 21 April 2026.